pk-vishnu/pk-vishnu/README.md

 ## Hi there!
-I'm a Computer Science enthusiast and fresher @ VIT, Vellore.
+I'm a Computer Science enthusiast @ VIT, Vellore.
 I'm interested in technology and seeking opportunities to learn.

 ## Social